-- 5252 13.1.4.11 client-error-document-format-not-supported (0x040A) - The IPP object is refusing to service the request because the document data is in a format, as specified in - the "document-format" operation attribute, that is not supported by the Printer object.
+- 5658 13.1.4.11 client-error-document-format-not-supported (0x040A) - The IPP object is refusing to service the request because the document data is in a format, as specified in - the "document-format" operation attribute, that is not supported by the Printer object.
 This error is returned - independent of the client-supplied "ipp-attribute-fidelity".
 The Printer object MUST return this status code, - even if there are other Job Template attributes that are not supported as well, since this error is a bigger - problem than with Job Template attributes.
-See sections 3.1.7 and 3.2.1.1.
-Issue 11 - 5258 13.1.4.12 client-error-attributes-or-values-not-supported (0x040B) - In a create request, if the Printer object does not support one or more attributes, attribute syntaxes, or - attribute values supplied in the request and the client supplied the "ipp-attributes-fidelity" operation - attribute with the 'true' value, the Printer object MUST return this status code.
+See sections 3.1.7 and 3.2.1.1. - 13.1.4.12 client-error-attributes-or-values-not-supported (0x040B) - In a create request, if the Printer object does not support one or more attributes, attribute syntaxes, or - attribute values supplied in the request and the client supplied the "ipp-attributes-fidelity" operation - attribute with the 'true' value, the Printer object MUST return this status code.
 The Printer object MUST - also return in the Unsupported Attributes Group all the attributes and/or values supplied by the client that - are not supported.
 See section 3.1.7.
-Issue 11 For example, if the request indicates 'iso-a4' media, but that - media type is not supported by the Printer object.
-Or, if the client supplies a Job Template attribute and the - attribute itself is not even supported by the Printer.
-If the "ipp-attribute-fidelity" attribute is 'false', the Printer MUST ignore or substitute values for unsupported Job Template attributes and values rather than - Printer MUST ignore or substitute values for unsupported Job Template attributes and values rather - reject the request and return this status code. - For any operation where a client requests attributes (such as a Get-Jobs, Get-Printer-Attributes, or Get-Job- - Attributes operation), if the IPP object does not support one or more of the requested attributes, the IPP - object simply ignores the unsupported requested attributes and processes the request as if they had not been - supplied, rather than returning this status code.
-In this case, the IPP object MUST return the 'successful-ok- - ignored-or-substituted-attributes' status code and MAY return the unsupported attributes as values of the - "requested-attributes" in the Unsupported Attributes Group (see section 13.1.2.2). - 13.1.4.13 client-error-uri-scheme-not-supported (0x040C) - The scheme of the client-supplied URI in a Print-URI or a Send-URI operation is not supported.
-See - section 3.1.7.
-Issue 11 - 5277 13.1.4.14 client-error-charset-not-supported (0x040D) - For any operation, if the IPP Printer does not support the charset supplied by the client in the "attributes- - charset" operation attribute, the Printer MUST reject the operation and return this status and any 'text' or - 'name' attributes using the 'utf-8' charset (see Section 3.1.4.1).
-See section 3.1.7.
-Issue 11 - 5281 13.1.4.15 client-error-conflicting-attributes (0x040E) - The request is rejected because some attribute values conflicted with the values of other attributes which - this document does not permit to be substituted or ignored.
-The Printer object MUST also return in the - Unsupported Attributes Group the conflicting attributes supplied by the client.
-See sections 3.1.7 and - 5285 3.2.1.2.
-Issue 27
+For example, if the request indicates 'iso-a4' media, but that media - type is not supported by the Printer object.
+Or, if the client supplies an optional a Job Template attribute and - the attribute itself is not even supported by the Printer.
+If the "ipp-attribute-fidelity" attribute is 'false', the - Printer MUST ignore or substitute values for unsupported Job Template attributes and values rather than - reject the request and return this status code. - For any operation where a client requests attributes (such as a Get-Jobs, Get-Printer-Attributes, or Get-Job- - Attributes operation), if the IPP object does not support one or more of the requested attributes, the IPP - object simply ignores the unsupported requested attributes and processes the request as if they had not been - supplied, rather than returning this status code.
+In this case, the IPP object MUST return the 'successful-ok- - ignored-or-substituted-attributes' status code and MAY return the unsupported attributes as values of the - "requested-attributes" in the Unsupported Attributes Group (see section 13.1.2.2). - 5680 13.1.4.13 client-error-uri-scheme-not-supported (0x040C) - The type of the client supplied scheme of the client-supplied URI in a Print-URI or a Send-URI operation is - not supported.
+See section 3.1.7. - 5683 13.1.4.14 client-error-charset-not-supported (0x040D) - For any operation, if the IPP Printer does not support the charset supplied by the client in the "attributes- - charset" operation attribute, the Printer MUST reject the operation and return this status and any 'text' or - 'name' attributes using the 'utf-8' charset (see Section 3.1.4.1).
+See section 3.1.7. - 5687 13.1.4.15 client-error-conflicting-attributes (0x040E) - The request is rejected because some attribute values conflicted with the values of other attributes which - this specification document does not permit to be substituted or ignored.
+The Printer object MUST also - return in the Unsupported Attributes Group the conflicting attributes supplied by the client.
+See sections - 5691 3.1.7and3.2.1.2.